-Promissory Notes from Participants
+Notes Receivable from Participants

-Participants are permitted to borrow against a portion of their vested account balance, pursuant to nondiscriminatory rules established by the Administrative and Investment Committee, up to a maximum of the lesser of \$50,000 or 50% of their vested account balance.
+Participants are permitted to borrow against a portion of their vested account balance, pursuant to nondiscriminatory rules established by the Plan Administrator, up to a maximum of the lesser of \$50,000 or 50% of their vested account balance.
 Each loan is to be repaid over a period not to exceed five years.
+A participant may have only one loan outstanding at a time, may not refinance an existing loan, or apply for an additional loan for the purpose of paying off an existing loan.
+See Note 6 for additional information regarding notes receivable from participants.